 Learn to breath – sure we all breathe and all the time.
 But voiceover talent know how important it is to actually breathe for the sentence, phrase or paragraph they need to record.
 Learning to breathe will ensure the voice will pause appropriately making a cleaner and also easier to edit read.

 Articulation exercises – practise these daily, the exercises will ensure that your tongue, vocal cords and mouth are stress free and ready to wrap themselves around word shapes easily without straining or stressing you.
 Releasing the tension in your tongue ensures a more fluid read.

 Look out for your eyes – ensure you go to regular eye appointments.
 Reading long form narration in studios in dark or even bright light can make them tired and sore.
 Takes eye breaks and get some sleep to ensure they rest fully.

 Check your ears – yes they are also connected to your breathing and vocal elements so keep them clean and watch out for them as well.
 If you can’t hear direction properly the director won’t be pleased.

-These steps are a good way to keep in good health and ensure you stay in good voice.
+These steps are a good way to keep in good health and ensure voiceovers stay in good health.